lowRISC/opentitan/sw/device/tests/doc/sival/devguide.md

 minimizes the number of OTP configurations given that there may be limited availability of samples during early post-silicon stages.

+* `//hw/top_earlgrey/data/otp/emulation/BUILD`: contains the OTP
+  configurations used for pre-silicon simulation and emulation, as well as for Silicon Validation (SiVal) targets running on the FPGA.
-`//hw/top_earlgrey/data/otp/sival_skus/BUILD` contains the OTP configurations used in Silicon Validation (SiVal) for the EarlGrey design.
+* `//hw/top_earlgrey/data/otp/sival_skus/BUILD`: contains the OTP
+  configurations used in Silicon Validation (SiVal) for the EarlGrey design.

 ### `:otp_img_test_unlocked0_manuf_empty`